Faversham in Kent

 There are great places to visit near Faversham including some great towns, historic buildings, beaches, parks, museums, castles, shopping centres, cities, ruins, country parks, lakes, coastal parks and airports.

-There are a several good historic buildings in the Faversham area like Nuckell's Alsmshouses, The Old Curiosity Shop, The Palace Cinema, Clock Tower Broadstairs, The Look Out House, Bleak House, and Home for Smack Boys.
+Nuckell's Alsmshouses, The Old Curiosity Shop, The Palace Cinema, Clock Tower Broadstairs, The Look Out House, Bleak House, and Home for Smack Boys are some of Faversham best historic buildings to visit near Faversham.

 Places near Faversham feature a number of interesting parks including Victoria Gardens.

-There are a number of museums near to Faversham including Ramsgate Maritime Museum.
+There are a several good museums in the area around Faversham like Ramsgate Maritime Museum.

 Dover Castle, Rochester Castle, Leeds Castle, and Tonbridge Castle are great places to visit near Faversham if you like castles.

-Faversham is near some unmissable airports like Lydd Airport,
+Faversham is near some unmissable lakes like Barden Lake,

 Faversham History